Sinamhd9/sinamhd9.github.io/_posts/2020-10-30-safe-driver.md

 mathjax: "true"
 ---

-# Safe driver prediction: A comprehensive data analysis, visualization, and modeling

 # Problem Description

 Before doing any data science project, it is important to ask ourselves what is the problem we are going to solve?
 Can we predict if someone is going to file an insurance claim next year?
 It seems this problem has too much randomness in its nature and it will be hard to predict the future based on the past data.
 This is why the best score of the leaderboard is not far better than a random guess.
 However, we cannot ignore the predictive power of some features.